 Ear infections, particularly those that occur frequently, can cause irreversible damage to your ear.
 The longer an ear infection remains untreated, the more damage it causes.
 If you believe that you are experiencing an ear infection, speak with your doctor about treatment as soon as you can.

 There are many types of medications that are toxic to the ears.
-These ototoxic medications include chemotherapy drugs, diuretics and some forms of antibiotics.
+These ototoxic medications include chemotherapy drugs, diuretics, and some forms of antibiotics.
 Even over-the-counter aspirin taken at very high doses can damage the ear.
 You should ask your physician if any of the medications you take are classified as ototoxic drugs and if there are alternative medications that are just as effective.
-If there are no other drugs that can replace the ototoxic drug, ask if the drug could be taken at a lower dosage.
+If there are no other drugs that can replace the ototoxic drug, ask if the drug could be taken at a lower dosage or if you should have more regular hearing screenings.

 It is recommended that you get your hearing tested at least once every year.
 You should consider your hearing test appointment to be as necessary as your annual wellness checkup.
 The state of your hearing health can be a factor in the state of your general health.
 Regular hearing tests and checkups can help you, and your physician, identify ways to maintain or improve your hearing health.